Why Product Color Changes Matter

 Start with the cleanest product photo you have.
 Images with clear separation between the product and background are easier to recolor, because the source color is less likely to appear in unwanted areas.

-Select the current product color as the source, then choose the new variant color.
-Increase tolerance slowly until the entire product area changes.
-If shadows or darker folds stay behind, add a second replacement pair for that darker shade.
+Select the current product color as the source, then choose the new variant reference.
+Increase tolerance slowly while checking the product, background, shadows, and details.
+If darker folds remain, a second replacement pair may help, but it can also affect matching shades elsewhere.

 When to Use More Than One Color Replacement